TIY-Austin-Front-End-Engineering/js-assignments/js-functions-datatypes-math-1/README.md

 * Grasp why functions are important
 * Understand arrays and loops
 * Be able to recite the meaning and importance of SOLID principles
-* By able to breakdown a simple process of mathematical steps into a series of statements in JS
+* Be able to breakdown a simple process of mathematical steps into a series of statements in JS

 ### Performance Objectives